 Try to Opt for Hostel/Hotel That Includes Breakfast too:

-With the rise of Hostels in Europe, almost all the hostels were providing the travellers with breakfast but off lately, they are moving away from the breakfast concept maybe because of price competitiveness.
+With the rise of Hostels in Europe, almost all the hostels were providing the travellers with breakfast but off late, they are moving away from the breakfast concept maybe because of price competitiveness.
 But still, a good number of hostels do provide breakfast.
 Hotels on the other hand almost always provide breakfast but then to a budget traveller, the price of a hotel is always expensive.

-We, at Tour de Guide, would do our best to provide you with the hostels that do provide you with the breakfast.
+We, at Tour de Guide, would do our best to provide you with the hostels that do provide you with breakfast.

 Walk or Use Local Transport to Sightseeing Places:

 Most of the sightseeing places in all the cities of Europe are situated near or around the center of the city and if you happen to stay in the center, you might not have to use the local transport at all.
 Europe is all about walking and you should use local transport only if necessary.
 You can buy a ticket pass or just buy a one-way ticket to go to the other end of the city in case you think that you can’t walk anymore or that the place is too far to walk down.
 Ticket pass for a day can range from around 7-10 Euros whereas a one-way ticket can be for around 2 Euros.
 Staying in the center can help you save money on transport.